Create-Technology-S4/.github/profile/README.md

 </p>

 <h4 align="center">Noah Greff - 433819</h4>
-<p align="center">This organisation serves as my protfolio for my 4th semester at Fontys Universty of Applied Sciences in Creative Technology.</p>
+<p align="center">This organisation serves as my portfolio for my 4th semester at Fontys University of Applied Sciences in Creative Technology.</p>
 <p align="center">This document will evolve overtime.</p>

 <br/>